TobikoData/sqlmesh/docs/integrations/dbt.md

 SQLMesh has native support for running dbt projects with its dbt adapter.

-**Note:** This feature is currently under development.
-You can view the [development backlog](https://github.com/orgs/TobikoData/projects/1/views/3) to see what improvements are already planned.
-If you are interested in this feature, we encourage you to try it with your dbt projects and [submit issues](https://github.com/TobikoData/sqlmesh/issues) so we can make it more robust.

 ## Getting started
 ### Reading a dbt project